 - 28.1 At Dropmore Infant School we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect or exploitation. - 28.2 Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education.
-Niccky Waugh, Co-headteacher and DSL is the wellbeing lead for Dropmore Infant School and will support staff, children and families in identifying and managing mental health difficulties. - 28.3 Staff will report any mental health concern that is linked to a safeguarding concern to the DSL and log on CPOMs. - 28.4 Where there are concerns for a child's mental health we will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem. - 28.5 Further guidance can be found at: Mental health and behaviour in schools
+Niccky Waugh, Co-headteacher and DSL is the wellbeing lead for Dropmore Infant School and will support staff, children and families in identifying and managing mental health difficulties. - 28.3 Staff will report any mental health concern that is linked to a safeguarding concern to the DSL and log on CPOMs. - 28.4 Where there are concerns for a child's mental health we will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem. - 28.5 Nicky Waugh, Co-Headteacher is the Senior Mental Health Lead (SEMH) for the school.
+Further guidance can be found at: Mental health and behaviour in schools